tlamedia/gtm-kit/readme.txt

 Yes!
 Pagespeed is one of our main focus points and we strive to make the plugin compatible with full page caching.

 == Changelog ==

+= 1.4.1 =

+Bugfixes:

+* The items object was limited to 1 on the checkout page.

 = 1.4 =